What about prayer?

 For many, these daily disciplines help keep us on track.

 A Daily Seventh Step Practice: “Higher consciousness (great reality, true self, authentic self), I am now willing that you have all of me, good and bad.
-I ask that you now remove from me every character weakness which stands in the way of my usefulness, happiness and freedom.
-As I go out from here, may I find the strength I need to stay on this path.”
+I ask that you now remove from me every character weakness which stands in the way of my usefulness, happiness, joy and freedom.
+As I go out from here, may I find the strength I need to stay on this path.
+So be it!”